-Head lice are commonly spread by direct contact with hair.
-People can spread head lice by sharing combs, brushes, hats, blankets, or sheets with others, but this is less common.
-Head lice can only be spread by live lice and not nits.
-A person who previously had head lice may get it again.
+Head lice are spread most commonly by direct contact with hair.
+Additionally, infested people can also spread head lice by sharing combs, brushes, hats, blankets or sheets with others, but this is not very common.
+It can be spread only by live lice and not nits.